Study with us

 The Department of Physics and Astronomy has active research projects in the following areas:

 Access state-of-the-art equipment

 Our students have access to our on-site planetarium and research laboratories with state-of-the-art equipment including:

 Students also have access to International research facilities such as: TRIUMF (Canada’s national sub-atomic physics lab), Compute Canada, National high-performance computing system, Jefferson National Laboratory and Argonne National Laboratory in the United States.

-The Faculty of Graduate Studies and the Faculty of Science offer a two-year program of study leading to a Physics (MSc).
+The Faculty of Graduate Studies and the Faculty of Science offer a two-year program of study leading to a Physics and Astronomy (MSc).